 The WCCTV 4G Solar Dome is an autonomously powered rapid deployment CCTV system specifically designed for monitoring and surveillance applications at off-grid and remote locations where power and mounting infrastructure are not available.

-Live and recorded footage can be accessed via 4G, 3G and Wi-Fi connectivity, allowing users to remotely view and download the video via smartphone, tablet, laptop or PC or via a CCTV Control Room.
+Live and recorded footage can be accessed via 4G, 3G, and Wi-Fi connectivity, allowing users to remotely view and download the video via smartphone, tablet, laptop or PC, or a CCTV Control Room.

-As a full-service provider, WCCTV also lead on all installation and civils work associated with getting the solutions up and running.
+As a full-service provider, WCCTV also led on all installation and civils work associated with getting the solutions up and running.

-By drawing on the expertise of WCCTV's fully qualified engineering team, Kent County Council were able to limit third-party costs whilst ensuring the equipment was deployed in the most effective way.
+By drawing on the expertise of WCCTV's fully qualified engineering team, Kent County Council could limit third-party costs whilst ensuring the equipment was deployed in the most effective way.

 They are fully capable of year-round operation, with the battery backup providing up to 15 days of continuous performance even in zero sunlight.

-Kent County Council are able to remotely monitor traffic build up, utilising the 4G network to view both live and recorded footage.
+Kent County Council can remotely monitor traffic build-up, utilising the 4G network to view live and recorded footage.